Willgunter/Discord-Clone/README.md

     - let users change color of either profile pictures / font color??
     - make "profile" route more pretty --> remove profile route and put all information in user box?
     - fix up messages and stuff (attach a user to a message, make box look better, etc...)
-    - Clean up routing / add add server / channel feature (???)
+    - Clean up routing / ✅✅✅add add server✅✅✅ / channel feature (???)
     - ✅✅✅Change "Enter text" to "Message {channel name}"✅✅✅
-    - (maybe) clean up routing for nine different routes and make it so that its more scalable <-- working on rn
+    - ✅✅✅(maybe) clean up routing for nine different routes and make it so that its more scalable ✅✅✅
     - make things more discord like (change font / color of name of channel)
     - put a break in between three default channels and rest of channels
     - add websockets for live message display / server updating / channel updating